brandonmcconnell/typed.css/README.md

  - `delay`: **(number)** This is the duration of the delay (in seconds) before the animation initially begins.
 This property has a default value of `1`, as this delay helps to emphasize the animative nature of the mixin.
 Similarly to `caret-speed` and the `$speed` object values, this value also does not except units.
  - `iterations`: **(number)** This value determines how many times to loop the animation.
 This defaults to `infinite` to loop continuously.
 If a finite number is provided (e.g. `1`, `15`, etc.), the animation will repeat that many times and then type the first string again, at which point the typing animation will conclude, but the caret animation will continue if `caret` is enabled.
 The final typing animation of the first string is rendered via a separate animation that runs once the first full animation has completed all iterations.
  - `end-on`: **(string/number)** This string value will ONLY be rendered when `iterations` is set to a finite number.
 Once the final iteration completes, the animation will type one final string and keep that string present, thereby concluding the animation.
 This property can be passed either any custom non-empty string or the nth-index of the string from the `$strings` list to use.
 By default, if using a finite list of `iterations`, the first string from the list will be re-typed if none is provided using the `end-on` property.
+ - `alt-text`: **(string)** This string will be used to add alt text to the pseudo `::before` element for accessibility.
+When unset, this property will—by default—fall back to the value stored in `end-on`.
+If `end-on` is also unset, both values will default to the value of the first string passed to the typewriter mixin.

 <h2 id="examples">Examples</h2>